-As proposed and conditioned, the applicant would install a bike rack to encourage multimodal transportation.
-As also conditioned, vendor and delivery vehicles would schedule or coordinate arrivals (phone, text, etc.) to ensure adequate parking is available on the subject property, and if parking shortages or other parking-related problems occur that are related to the proposed cannabis storefront, the business owner or operator will be required to monitor the parking lot and institute appropriate operational measures necessary to minimize or eliminate the problem in a manner deemed appropriate by the Director of Economic and Development Services (see "Operational Conditions" of Approval No. 7 in the attached Resolution).
-Examples of parking demand management techniques include, but are not limited to, reducing operating hours of the business during peak hour parking lot demand periods, hiring an employee to monitor parking lot use and assist with customer parking lot circulation, encouraging delivery services to reduce in person store visits, and incentivizing employee carpooling/cycling/walking.
+Staff has included Operational Condition of Approval No. 7 which requires that if parking shortages or other parking-related problems occur, the business owner or operator will be required to monitor the parking lot and institute appropriate operational measures necessary to minimize or eliminate the problem in a manner deemed appropriate by the Director of Economic and Development Services (see "Operational Conditions" of Approval No. 7 in the attached Resolution).
+Examples of parking demand management techniques include, but are not limited to, offsite parking for employees, reducing operating hours of the business, hiring an employee to monitor parking lot use and lot circulation, with customer parking and incentivizina emplovee assist carpooling/cycling/walking.
+As conditioned, cannabis operators would also provide a parking plan to the Director of Economic and Development Services or their designee in advance of any special event such as a grand opening.